 Likewise, ministers such as John Hagee take donations from American Christians to “bless Israel” and to help rebuild the Temple.
 He has stated in the past that the Temple Mount “is where the temple of the lord Jesus Christ will be when he rules and reigns the earth from the city of Jerusalem for a thousand years.”

 Christians who donate to such organizations and ministers are doing so in ignorance and lack of Biblical and historical knowledge.
-They do not know that in reality they are fueling hatred, ethnic cleansing, murder and the annexing of land and homes in Palestine as the Israelis often break international laws in their inhumane and ungodly treatment of Palestinian Muslims (yes there is innocent Muslims out there) and Christians alike.
+They do not know that in reality they are fueling hatred, ethnic cleansing, murder and the annexing of land and homes in Palestine as the Israelis often break international laws in their inhumane treatment of Palestinians, some of whom are Christians.
 Basically, Zionist Christians are supporting a form of terrorism and not Biblical prophecy.
 Little do they know, the Temple they long to see rebuilt will really be a rebuilt pagan fort.

 The Wailing Wall, as it is called, is not the remains of Herod’s Temple, nor is Temple Mount the former location of the City of David, despite what many people.
 As a result, whatever is built there in the future, by the assistance of Zionist Christians, will not be the “rebuilding” of God’s Temple, but the rebuilding of an ancient Roman Fort that once housed pagan images.

 American archaeologist and author, Professor Dr. Ernest L. Martin (1932-2002) proved in his work that the Wailing Wall was actually the remains of a Roman fort once known as Fort Antonia (see the Temples the Jerusalem forgot).
 A fort which was named after Marc Antony by the Romans.